armory/docs/content/en/docs/installation/armory-operator/op-quickstart.md

 ## {{% heading "prereq" %}}

-The goal of this guide is to deploy Armory Enterprise or Spinnaker with bare minimum configuration.
+The goal of this guide is to deploy Armory Enterprise with bare minimum configuration.
 The [What's next](#whats-next) section contains links to advanced configuration guides.

-Ensure you meet the following requirements:

 {{% include "armory-operator/k8s-reqs.md" %}}